dscolby/CausalELM.jl/docs/src/guide/its.md

 should not have much of a change on the results of the analysis.
 We can conduct all these tests in one line of code.

+!!! tip
     One can also specify the number of simulated confounders to generate to test the sensitivity of the model to confounding and the minimum and maximum proportion of data to use in the Wald supremum test by including the n, low, and high keyword arguments.

 !!! danger
     Obtaining correct estimates is dependent on meeting the assumptions for interrupted time